CIDS-484-Spring-2025/Westin_Capstone/Westin_Capstone/README.md

 # Westin_Capstone

 ## Project Overview
-Wes's Tek is a E-commerce technology store similar to Micro Center, Best Buy, and newegg.
-I choose to build this type of website for a few reasons: one being the overwhelming popularity of these sites in todays shopping market, and two for learning the basic building blocks of how a website operates.
+Wes's Tek is an E-commerce technology store similar to Micro Center, Best Buy, and newegg.
+I chose to build this type of website for a few reasons: one being the overwhelming popularity of these sites in todays shopping market, and two for learning the basic building blocks of how a website operates.
 Using the fundamental languages and frameworks, I was able to build a basic functioning website from scratch.
 My goal was to see how far I could go without any sort of prebuilt framework in order for me to learn the most I could during this process.
 I hope you enjoy!

 ## Goals
 - Create a user-freindly user interface